Doctor’s Orders

 Aunt Honoria squinted.
 “I don’t have my glasses on.
 Read it aloud, dear.”

 There was a pause.
-Patsy took a breath, then read:
+Patsy took a breath, then read aloud.

 A corrective measure is advised, requiring direct action by a trusted household superior.
 Application should focus on the lower posterior region.
 This may introduce acute temporary discomfort, but if properly enacted, the effects will be prompt, persuasive, and character-building.